lmu-osc/Introduction-Simulations-in-R/check-power.md

 1. Draws from two random normal distributions with different means and a given sample size

-2. Compares the means with a t.test and extracts the p.value
+2. Compares the means with a t-test and extracts the p.value

 Replicate the function 1000 times using the parameters used in the power calculation.